Testing threads

 rps:

-- duration: 300s # Test duration
+- duration: 300s # test duration

-type: step # Load type
+type: const # load type

-ops: 200 # Number of requests per second
+ops: 200 # number of requests per second

 log: